rasql/ev3-makecode/docs/2_sensor/sensor.rst

 Sensors
 =======

-The EV3 has multiple sensors
+The EV3 has multiple sensors such as:

-- tactile sensor
+- touch sensor
 - color sensor
-- reflected light
-- ambient light sensor
+- light sensor
 - gyro sensor
 - ultrasonic sensor